Two-Generator Free Kleinian Groups and Hyperbolic Displacements: Abstract

 \section{Abstract}

-The $\log 3$ Theorem, proved by Culler and Shalen, states that every point in the hyperbolic $3$-space $\hyp$ is moved a distance at least $\log 3$ by one of the non-commuting isometries $\xi$ or $\eta$ of $\hyp$ provided that $\xi$ and $\eta$ generate a torsion-free, discrete group which is not co-compact and contains no parabolic.
-This theorem lies in the foundation of many techniques that provide lower estimates for the volumes of orientable, closed hyperbolic 3-manifolds whose fundamental group has no $2$-generator subgroup of finite index and, as a consequence, gives insights into the topological properties of these manifolds.
+The $\log 3$ theorem, proved by Culler and Shalen, states that every point in the hyperbolic $3$--space $\hyp$ is moved a distance at least $\log 3$ by one of the non--commuting isometries $\xi$ or $\eta$ of $\hyp$ provided that $\xi$ and $\eta$ generate a torsion--free, discrete group which is not co-compact and contains no parabolic.
+This theorem lies in the foundation of many techniques that provide lower estimates for the volumes of orientable, closed hyperbolic 3--manifolds whose fundamental groups have no $2$--generator subgroup of finite index and, as a consequence, gives insights into the topological properties of these manifolds.

-Under the hypotheses of the $\log 3$ Theorem, the main result of this paper shows that every point in $\hyp$ is moved a distance at least $\log\sqrt{5+3\sqrt{2}}$ by one of the isometries $\xi$,$\eta$ or $\xi\eta$.
+Under the hypotheses of the $\log 3$ Theorem, the main result of this paper shows that every point in $\hyp$ is moved a distance at least $\log\sqrt{5+3\sqrt{2}}$ by one of the isometries $\xi$, $\eta$ or $\xi\eta$.